 Our Business Continuity Planning includes our global supply chain and we are ready to implement contingency plans where issues with our supply chain caused by the virus impact upon our operations.

-As you may expect, we have started to experience delays in isolated areas – so far only related to components from Chinese suppliers.
-This is having an impact on the supply of certain hardware, in particular Fujitsu notebooks.
-In this respect, notebooks orders are now being rescheduled.
+As you may expect, we have experienced delays in areas related to sourcing of components from our suppliers.
 Our supply chain team is working hard to mitigate these challenges and provide further clarity on product availability and lead times.

-Our procurement team is working with our third party parts and repair services suppliers to identify any future supply issues and put mitigations in place to minimise impact on our services to our customers.
-Fujitsu is monitoring our spare parts stock on hand and distribution daily and where appropriate has increased stock on hand to meet extended lead times.
+Our supply chain team is working with our suppliers to identify future supply issues and put mitigations in place to minimise impact on our services to our customers.
+Fujitsu is monitoring its hardware stock on hand and distribution daily, and where appropriate has increased stock on hand to meet extended lead times.

 Special considerations for the use of shared equipment

 When utilising shared equipment, such as scanners, forklifts and other logistics equipment, personnel have been advised to follow the above advice around hand cleaning and personal hygiene measures prior to and after usage.
 Managers of areas with such equipment are tasked to ensure that regular cleaning of that equipment occurs.
 Agile practices of desk sharing have been temporarily suspended to minimise cross contamination.
 Until further notice, we have also discontinued the practice of obtaining customer sign-off on engineers’ phones in order to minimise the transfer of any infection.